Maiori44/Xilef/README.md

 Small bot with minigames, an economy system and miscellaneous commands

 # Notice
-This bot is in active development.
+This bot is no longer in active development.

 # Our Discord server
 Official discord server join link : https://discord.gg/Qyz5HgrxWg